Selected publications, conference papers, handouts etc

 arrowup Vision (Pulfrich effect) (external links)

 I first became interested in the Pulfrich effect in 1973 after going to a lecture by Dr V Reading at the Royal College of Surgeons on ``A new approach to the study of binocular depth perception'' [British Orthoptic Journal (1974); No 31, 130].
-This was my first encounter with the remarkable dynamic visual illusion first described by Carl Pulfrich (1858-1927).
+This was my first encounter with the remarkable dynamic visual phenomenon first described by Carl Pulfrich (1858-1927).

 arrowup William Freeman Daniell (1817-1865) (external links)